MassAtLeeds/webGIS/about.md

 <p class="message">
  Welcome the the Web GIS website, for MSc students in the School of Geography, University of Leeds.
-The site was built using html, css and a little help from static website generator
+The site was built using HTML, CSS and a little help from static website generator
 <a href="http://jekyllrb.com">Jekyll</a>.
  It is based on the